 The popularity of online gaming is higher than ever, and so are revenues.
-Online gambling is poised to reach $94.4 billion in revenue by 2024 and eSports has an audience of over 500 million viewers and generates an annual revenue of $1.5 billion.
-But as online gambling, sports betting, and eSports continue to attract spectators, gaming operators have increasing pressure to secure their platforms, reduce fraud, and ensure fair play.
+Online gambling is poised to reach $94.4 billion in revenue by 2024 and eSports has an audience of over 500 million viewers, generating an annual revenue of $1.5 billion.
+As online betting and gambling continue to attract spectators, gaming operators have increasing pressure to secure their platforms, have an esports age limit or restriction, reduce fraud, and ensure fair play.

 Identity verification reduces fraud to grow revenue

 Fraud has risen sharply since the Covid-19 pandemic, as homebound players took to online gaming, both gambling and video games according to an article in Pymnts.
 The growing online players gave scammers opportunities to steal user logins and personal information, such as through e-mail phishing or look alike sites, resulting in account thefts.
-Frauders could also create multiple accounts to game the system, whether for money laundering or other purposes.
+Fraudsters could also create multiple accounts and fake online betting age to game the system, whether for money laundering or other purposes.
 Whether using stolen or fake identities, fraudsters are a liability for companies.
 Gartner puts the average cost per stolen record at $148 and a data breach at $3.86 million.
-In addition, since online gambling, mature video games, and eSports have customer due diligence or age requirements, failing to comply with the necessary KYC processes and age verification can result in fines.
+In addition, since online gambling, mature video games, and eSports have customer due diligence and esports age limit or requirements, failing to comply with the necessary KYC processes and age verification can result in fines.

 Protecting against player fraud not only reduces business loss, but choosing a secure and seamless solution can actually become a competitive advantage by improving customer experiences and retention.
 Robust security practices throughout a business, from hardening server security to using unique biometrics for user authentication, improves the end user experience and establishes trust.
 Below, we will outline how age verification can be applied for online gambling, video games, and eSports.